rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta-Diode/index.md

 chmod +x quickstart.sh
 ```

-3. Then, just run the script passing the url of your netbox:
+3. Then, simply run the script passing the URL of your Netbox:
 ```bash
 ./quickstart.sh https://<netbox-server>
 ```